michael-rubel/laravel-enhanced-container/README.md

 php artisan vendor:publish --tag="enhanced-container-config"
 ```

-Then turn `forwarding_enabled` option on and set the class names that met your application structure.
+Turn `forwarding_enabled` option on and set the class names that fits your application structure.

 Assuming your structure is:
 ```php